thekerp/Crowdsourcing-Democracy/safety_in_numbers.md

 # Safety in Numbers

 Stuff about security and transparency.
+The Blockchain.